Politics of Turkmenistan: Administrative divisions

 Turkmenistan is divided into five provinces (welaýatlar, singular welaýat): Ahal Province, Balkan Province, Daşoguz Province, Lebap Province, and Mary Province.
 The capital city, Ashgabat, is a separate entity and though a city has the legal status of a province (welaýat hukukly) under the Turkmen constitution.

-A list of administrative divisions as of 5 January 2018, can be seen on the OpenStreetMap wiki.

 Foreign policy

 Foreign policy of Turkmenistan is based on the status of permanent positive neutrality recognized by the UN General Assembly Resolution on Permanent Neutrality of Turkmenistan on 12 December 1995.

 Articles on Turkmenistan's foreign policy as a neutral state: